cloudui/blog/_posts/2022-06-10-lessons-learned-in-a-semester-gone-by.md

 It has been a while since I seriously sat down and seriously thought about what has happened in my life recently.
 Over the last few months, there have been times of fireworks and times of gloom, and everything has rushed by so fast that I haven’t found the right moment to really think about it.

-I have been aware for a while that I tend to ignore difficult and abstract things in my life by filling my free time with distractions.
+I have been aware for a while that I tend to ignore difficult abstractand  things in my life by filling my free time with distractions.
 Whether it be mindlessly playing Tetris, fidgeting with a Rubik’s cube, or watching videos on YouTube, I constantly find a new way to drown out things I don’t want to think about, whether it be homework or problems with my relationships or daily life.
 Around two months ago, I attempted to remedy this bad habit by writing in a journal every night with the hope that it would force me to think about my day and what motivated me to do certain things.
 It was great at first, but I found myself writing more face-value recollections of events that passed instead of writing about my thoughts and emotions; when I tried to write more about the latter, I would end up writing too much, which made me unmotivated to continue journaling.
 After a few weeks, I started lagging behind schedule and eventually dropped it because I was “too busy.”

 I feel like some of you might be the same.
 When was the last time you analyzed your current state: your current strengths and weaknesses, personal flaws, or future goals?
 How about just sitting down for 15 minutes at the end of the day to figure out what you did that day?
 While we’re preoccupied with what we think are pressing matters, we tend to distract ourselves from bigger underlying questions or issues that we might have, maybe ones that are more important or severe.